 Galapagos cruises

-One of the most enjoyable ways to travel around the Galapagos islands is on multi-day cruise.
+One of the most enjoyable ways to travel around the Galapagos Islands is on a multi-day cruise.
 These cruises generally cover a great range of islands and provide an activity-packed itinerary all set for you.
-Vessels also travel to islands in the night so that you can wake up to a new destination every day, increasing your chances of seeing diversified wildlife.
+Vessels also travel to islands at night so that you can wake up to a new destination every day, increasing your chances of seeing diversified wildlife.

-Several of the terrestrial and marine sites in the Galapagos are extremely isolated and are only accessible by boats.
-Moreover, some cruises are already equipped with snorkel gears, kayaks, and paddleboats for expedition activities.
+Several of the terrestrial and marine sites in the Galapagos are extremely isolated and are only accessible by boat.
+Moreover, some cruises are already equipped with snorkel gear, kayaks, and paddleboats for expedition activities.

 Land tours

-As compared to cruises, land tours are less expensive and offer more flexibility.
-It is also the most sought after for those susceptible to seasickness.
-After wildlife viewing and nature excursions, travelers have the freedom to unwind or explore other towns without any restrictions.
+Compared to cruises, land tours are less expensive and offer more flexibility.
+It is also the most sought-after for those susceptible to seasickness.
+After wildlife viewing and nature excursions, travellers have the freedom to unwind or explore other towns without any restrictions.

-When you opt for land tours, you can plan your entire itinerary including day trips to national parks within selected islands.
-Additionally, you can customize your schedule to stay overnight on islands such as Santa Cruz, San Cristobal, and Isabel.
+When you opt for land tours, you can plan your entire itinerary, including day trips to national parks on selected islands.
+Additionally, you can customise your schedule to stay overnight on islands such as Santa Cruz, San Cristobal, and Isabel.

 How to get to Galapagos Islands?

 Mainland Ecuador is the most popular option to get to Galapagos Island.
-You need to travel to the capital city of Quito or Guayaquil, where the islands are much nearer.
-There are two airports in Galapagos: Seymour Airport and Airport Isla San Cristobal.
+You need to travel to the capital city of Quito or Guayaquil, where the islands are much closer There are two airports in the Galapagos: Seymour Airport and Airport Isla San Cristobal.

-- It is recommended to book for your Galapagos trip at least a year in advance as cruises usually sell out soon, especially in the peak seasons.
+• It is recommended to book your Galapagos trip at least a year in advance, as cruises usually sell out soon, especially in the peak seasons.

-- Although medical care in Galapagos is improving, the destination is still remote.
+• Although medical care in Galapagos Islands is improving, the destination is still remote.
 Carry all your prescriptions, including those prone to seasickness.

 National Park rules

-- Stay at least 2 meters away from plants and animals.
+• Stay at least 2 metres away from plants and animals.

-- Touching, feeding, and petting animals is not allowed.
+• Touching, feeding, and petting animals are not allowed.

 What to pack